3.2 Opening, Closing and Backing Up the Origin Project File

 To recover the contents of an unsaved project:

-- Browse the Unsaved Files list for your unsaved file.
+- Browse the folder for your unsaved file.

 The other way to locate folders associated with data recovery is to open Tools: Options and click on the System Path tab.
 Here, you will find paths for Autosave, Backup, and Unsaved files.